Michael Corcoran: Corcoran Legion and death

 Placed in command of the 1st Division, VII Corps he was engaged in the Battle of Deserted House and took part in the siege of Suffolk.
 In late 1863 he was placed in command of a division in the XXII Corps and returned to serve in the Washington defenses.
-While riding alone in Fairfax, Virginia he was thrown from a runaway horse and suffered a fractured skull.
+While riding alone in Fairfax, Virginia, he was thrown from a runaway horse and suffered a fractured skull.
 He died at the W.P.
-Gunnell House on December 22, 1863 at the age of 36.
+Gunnell House on 22 December 1863, at the age of 36.

 Ballymote Memorial

-The Mayor of New York City, Michael Bloomberg unveiled Ireland's national monument to the Fighting 69th in Ballymote on August 22, 2006.
+The Mayor of New York City, Michael Bloomberg unveiled Ireland's national monument to the Fighting 69th in Ballymote on 22 August 2006.
 The monument was sculpted by Philip Flanagan.
 The inscription around the top of the monument reads "Michael Corcoran 1827–1863" Around the base is inscribed "New York Ballymote Creeslough Bull Run".
-Underneath the monument is a piece of steel from the World Trade Center, donated by the family of Michael Lynch, who died in the tower on September 11, 2001.
-Lynch's family are from County Sligo.
+Underneath the monument is a piece of steel from the World Trade Center, donated by the family of Michael Lynch, who died in the towers on 11 September 2001.
+Lynch's family are also from County Sligo.